How to transcribe audio to text in Microsoft

 Method 2.
 Transcribe audio from voice recording in Clipchamp

-The online voice recorder in Microsoft Clipchamp helps you record your voice to make a video voiceover quickly.
-Free and with guaranteed privacy, it can be paired with the autocaptions feature to generate subtitles and convert audio into a transcript in diverse languages.
+The online voice recorder in Microsoft Clipchamp lets anyone quickly create audio recordings for video voiceovers.
+Free and with guaranteed privacy, it can be paired with the autocaptions feature to generate subtitles and convert audio recordings into accurate transcripts in diverse languages.

 How to transcribe voice recordings in Clipchamp

-1. Create a new video at app.clipchamp.com or using the Microsoft Clipchamp app.
+1. Create a new video at app.clipchamp.com or using the Microsoft Clipchamp Windows app on desktop.

-2. Locate the record & create tab on the toolbar and select voice recorder.
+2. Locate the record and create tab on the toolbar, then select voice recorder.

 3. Allow microphone access in the popup window.

-4. Choose your microphone source, do a mic test, and turn AI speaker coach feature on or off.
+4. Choose the microphone source, do a mic test.

-5. Click on the red button to start and finish your voice recording to appear on the timeline.
+5. Click on the red button to start and finish the voice recording to appear on the timeline.

 6. Select the audio asset on the timeline, then click on the captions tab on the property panel.